 New York City dermatologist, Dr. Bruce Katz, who led the clinical testing, says, "The AHA absorbs moisture and hydrates skin, reducing the irritating effects of the retinoids, so we can use a way higher dose than in even prescription-strength formulas.
 Plus, AHAs improve skin's permeability, so more retinoids can get in."

 The active ingredients in the cream are slowly and gently released once they come into contact with the water in your skin.
 “Lactic acid, a humectant and mild chemical peel, enhances the wrinkle reduction that comes from retinol,” says cosmetic chemist Jim Hammer.
-In studies, AlphaRet was just as effective as prescription strength retinoids / tretinoin.
-It smoothed lines and faded discoloration - without any irritation.

 Which skin conditions get the best result from AlphaRet?

 - Sun Damaged Skin - AHAs are great at improving roughness, discoloration, dark spots, and actinic keratosis (a skin growth from years of accumulated sun damage).
 They improve skin's elastic fibers and increase collagen.
 (Elastin allows skin to bounce back after stretching.
 Collagen gives it strength and structure.)
 Tretinoin fades discoloration and increases collagen production.
 In clinical studies, Dr Katz and his colleagues saw a 73% improvement in the appearance and texture of skin in severely sun-damaged patients.

 - Melasma - Lactic acid and retinoids both slow pigment / dark spot formation.
 They boost the turnover rate of the top layer of skin to fade dark spots.
 To learn more about melasma, read our posts, Everything You Need to Know About Melasma and 10 Methods of Melasma Treatment that Work.